radar/ryanbigg.com/_posts/2015-06-09-mac-os-x-ruby-ruby-install-chruby-and-you.markdown

 Our next step is to install Ruby itself, which we can do with this command:

 ```
-ruby-install ruby 2.2.3
+ruby-install --latest ruby
 ```

 This command will take a couple of minutes, so grab your $DRINKOFCHOICE and go outside or something.
-Once it's done, we'll have Ruby 2.2.3 installed.
+Once it's done, we'll have Ruby 2.3.0 installed.
 In order to use this Ruby version, we'll need to install chruby as well.
 The instructions [can be found in chruby's README](https://github.com/postmodern/chruby#install) too, but I will reproduce them here:

 ```
 wget -O chruby-0.3.9.tar.gz \